THE ETIQUETTE OF BOWLS

 At the other end of the green, only the 3's (or 2's if triples) should be on the green - everyone else should be on the bank.

 New players should be aware of safety on the green.
 Never walk backwards after delivering your bowl.
-Serious injury has happened when a person falls over a collection of bowls behind them.
+Serious injury has occured when a person falls over a collection of bowls behind them.

 Enjoy your bowling.